lino-framework/book/docs/specs/comments.rst

     .. attribute:: user

         The author of the comment.

     .. attribute:: owner

+        The *topic* this comment is about.
+This field is a Generic Foreign Key, i.e. users can basically comment on any database object.
+It is however the application developer who decides where comments can be created and how they are being displayed.

         A generic foreign key to the commentable database object to which this comment relates.

     .. attribute:: published

         When this comment has been published.
 A timestamp.